This is a guest post from Angela Anderson from AngelaTravels.com.

 There are several short hikes to choose from.

 If you are looking for a short hike, consider hiking the Turkey Path down to the river.
 You’ll pass many waterfalls as you switch back down to the gorge floor.

 Is two miles not enough?
 Hike along the Pine Creek Rail Trail to add some miles to your hiking boots.
 However, be ready to gain elevation as you climb back out!
 If you do not want to hike but want an overlook, the vista at the Turkey Path trailhead provides great views into the gorge, as does Barbour Rock on the western rim of the Canyon.

 If you are feeling ambitious and want to do some overnight backpacking, the West Rim Trail is a popular option and is 30 miles.
-Add to the gorgeous views of the hike by hiking during fall foliage for color.
+Add to the gorgeous views of the canyon by hiking during peak fall foliage in PA.

 White Water Rafting/Kayaking